NayeemReaz/Sales_Dashboard/README.md

 **Dataset:**

-The dataset is based on a company’s sales data with quantity, Unit price, sales person, product, month, region, city, and sales date.
+The dataset is based on a company’s sales data with quantity, Unit price, salesperson, product, month, region, city, and sales date.

 **Charts:**